-Scholars will receive an annual stipend, benefits, and an allotment for academic expenses and travel.
+Research scholars will receive an annual stipend, benefits, and an allotment for academic expenses and travel.

-The core experience will include:
+The core experience includes:

-Applications are invited from scholars who have or will have completed a doctoral degree (MDs, JDs, PhDs or equivalent) by June 1, 2016.
-Doctorates may be in any relevant field, including but not limited to public health, psychology, economics, philosophy, sociology anthropology, or anthropology.
-The deadline for summer or fall 2016 is May 2nd.
-Applications are considered throughout the year under special circumstances.
+Applications are invited from those who have or will have completed a doctoral degree (MD, JD, PhD or equivalent).
+Doctorates may be in any relevant field, including but not limited to public health, philosophy, psychology, nursing, economics, sociology, or anthropology.

 A completed application includes each of the following:

-- A curriculum vitae
+A curriculum vitae

-- A published or unpublished writing sample for which the candidate is the sole or lead author.
+A published or unpublished writing sample for which the candidate is the sole or lead author.